1:Headlines, headlines, headlines

-The economics of content marketing allow us to experiment more, but you still want to develop an idea of what, specifically, each piece of content you create is intended to accomplish.
+The economics of content marketing allows us to experiment more, but you still want to develop an idea of what, specifically, each piece of content you create is intended to accomplish.

 But drifting around and publishing “to see what happens” should be kept to a minimum.